LaMonica McIver: Newark immigration detention center incident

-On May 9, 2025, McIver performed an oversight visit at an ICE detention facility in Newark, along with two other Democratic representatives from New Jersey, Bonnie Watson Coleman and Rob Menendez.
-Mayor Ras Baraka, who arrived a half hour later, was invited onto the property, where he waited for the congressional delegation.
+On May 9, 2025, McIver performed an oversight visit at an Immigration and Customs Enforcement (ICE) detention facility in Newark, along with two other Democratic representatives from New Jersey, Bonnie Watson Coleman and Rob Menendez.
+Newark Mayor Ras Baraka, who arrived a half hour later, was invited onto the property, where he waited for the congressional delegation.
 He was later asked to leave, which he did, and he was then arrested for trespassing, though the charges were subsequently dropped.
 McIver and others attempted to protect Baraka from arrest.
 On May 19, 2025, interim U.S. Attorney for the District of New Jersey Alina Habba announced that McIver had been charged with assaulting, impeding, and interfering with law enforcement in connection with the incident.
+The complaint said she slammed her forearm into the body of a federal agent, grabbed an agent to restrain him and pushed an ICE officer and used her forearms to strike him.
 In a statement released on the same day, McIver said, of the charges, that "they mischaracterize and distort [her] actions, and are meant to criminalize and deter legislative oversight."
 On May 20, 2025, McIver stated that she rejected a plea deal from the United States Department of Justice.
-On June 10, McIver was indicted by federal prosecutors led by Alina Habba for her actions at the Newark immigration center.
+On June 10, McIver was indicted by federal prosecutors led by Habba for her actions at the Newark immigration center.
 At her arraignment hearing, McIver pleaded not guilty, and Judge Jamel Semper set a trial date of November 10.

+On February 4, 2026, McIver expressed her support for abolishing ICE in a CNN interview.